 Stay at an airport hotel that offers a fly/drive package and then take the hotel shuttle to the airport.
 This can save a lot of time if you live a long way from the airport, and is an attractive option for those very early morning flights.
 In my area, many hotels offer seven days free parking with an overnight stay.
 Do the math and see if this makes sense for you.

-- Tip: Even if your airport hotel of choice isn’t advertised a fly/drive option, call and ask.
+- Tip: Even if your airport hotel of choice doesn’t advertise a fly/drive option, always call and ask!

 Public transportation.
 Depending on where you live this could be a subway, train or a bus.
-This is my preference when traveling to a large city, but unfortunately it’s not a viable option from my home (maybe one day soon, I hope).
+While this is my preference when traveling to a large city, unfortunately it’s not a viable option from my home (maybe one day soon, I hope).
 If you have a service that can get you directly to the airport (examples: Chicago, San Francisco, Washington DC, Newark, JFK), this is probably going to be relatively cheap and quick.
 You will have to juggle luggage, so if you’re carrying a lot this might create additional stress on you.
-And if you are traveling with kids and a lot of their gear it may not be possible.
+If you are traveling with kids (and all their gear!) it may not be possible.

 - Tip: Check the schedules and don’t catch the very last train/bus that will get you to the airport on time.

 Use a rideshare.
 When figuring out how to get to the airport, many travelers turn to ridesharing apps such as Uber and Lyft that allow them to book a ride right from their smartphone.
 This type of car service is usually in a privately-owned vehicle where you can hop in with strangers, or pay a higher fare to ride on your own.
 Rideshare vehicles may only be allowed to drop off at specific areas of the airport, so be sure to get these details so you can factor them into your commute time.

 - Tip: Always do a fare estimate in the app before you request a ride.
 Your driver may offer a flat-rate for traveling to the airport!